 Always check tide times before making the journey!
 You can find all the information regarding accessing Holy Island via the causeway here.

-Today the island is a picturesque nature reserve, home to many medieval buildings & of course the 16th century Lindisfarne Castle.
+Today the island is a picturesque nature reserve, home to many medieval buildings and of course the 16th century Lindisfarne Castle.
 You can take a walk out to the castle that will take you approximately 30 minutes from the car park, the castle is also open to the public.
+The castle is pretty unique sitting on top of a mound on a remote headland; it makes for a rather impressive backdrop.

 Whilst you are on the island you should also make time to visit the Priory built by the first settlers of monks.
-There are also many nature walks to enjoy around the island, as you take in the dramatic & wild coastal scenery.
+There are also many nature walks to enjoy around the island, as you take in the dramatic and wild coastal scenery.

 Entrance fees for Lindisfarne Castle: Adult – £8.50 Child – £4.25 Family – £21.25 National Trust Member – Free

-Entrance fees for Lindisfarne Priory: Adult – £8.60 Child – £5.00 Family – £22.20 English Heritage Members – Free
+Entrance fees for Lindisfarne Priory: Adult – £14.30 Child – £7.15 Family – £35.75 National Trust Members – Free.
+More information and opening times can be found here.

 Note that there is very little in the way of infrastructure on Holy Island.
 You cannot take your car past the car park, so walking is required.
-There are a few cafe’s & pubs, but it is limited.
+There are a few cafe’s and pubs, but it is limited.
 We would say it is best to take a picnic with you.

 Alnmouth

 Located in an Area of Outstanding Natural Beauty (AONB), Alnmouth is a great town to spot by on your way up the coast.
 Pastel-coloured houses lined up along the River Aln, welcome you to the coastal town.
-Moreover, there is a diverse range of wildlife to be spotted amongst the sand dunes & a tranquil beach to enjoy.
+Moreover, there is a diverse range of wildlife to be spotted amongst the sand dunes and a tranquil beach to enjoy.
+Take a walk down the high street and you’ll discover an array of cafes, restaurants and gift shops.
+Maybe even pop in for some classic British Fish and Chips on your visit.

 Day 4 – Inland Heritage

+On your final day in Northumberland, make time to head a little further inland close to the village of Rothbury.
 It is here that you can find Cragside House another National Trust property.
-Cragside is a Tudor country home is the creation of William Armstrong an inventor who had a vision to make this place into a beautiful fantasy mountain landscape.
+Cragside is a Tudor country home, the creation of William Armstrong an inventor who had a vision to make this place into a beautiful fantasy mountain landscape.
+Cragside was also the very first home in the world to be powered entirely by hydro-electric power, using manmade lakes and underground piping.

 If you don’t fancy walking around the property, then you can also take the ‘Carriage Drive’ in your car, which takes you around the full estate in a circular route.
-So you can admire the gorgeous Northumbrian countryside from the comfort of your own car.
+Meaning, you can admire the gorgeous Northumbrian countryside from the comfort of your own car.
+The house is also open to the public; it features an open museum where you can admire the many grandeur rooms and furniture.
+This is a great opportunity to take a peek inside a Tudor country home.

-Entrance fees: Adult – £22.00 Child – £11.00 Family – £55.00 National Trust Members – Free
+Entrance fees: Adult – £29.70 Child – £14.90 Family – £74.30 National Trust Members – Free.
+More information & opening times can be found here.

 Leave a Reply